1.0 Business Reply Mail (BRM)

 A permit holder may distribute BRM through any Post Office for delivery at any Post Office under 1.7.

-Business Reply Mail (BRM) service enables a permit holder to receive First-Class Mail and Priority Mail back from customers.
-The permit holder guarantees payment of the applicable Retail First-Class Mail or Priority Mail postage, plus a per piece fee, on all returned BRM which includes any incomplete, blank, or empty BRM cards and envelopes and any mailable matter with a BRM label affixed.
+Business Reply Mail (BRM) service enables a permit holder to receive First-Class Mail, First-Class Package Service — Retail, and Priority Mail back from customers.
+The permit holder guarantees payment of the applicable Retail First-Class Mail, First-Class Package Service — Retail, or Priority Mail postage, plus a per piece fee, on all returned BRM which includes any incomplete, blank, or empty BRM cards and envelopes and any mailable matter with a BRM label affixed.
 BRM cards, envelopes, self-mailers, cartons, and labels may be distributed by a BRM permit holder in any quantity for return to any Post Office in the United States and its territories and possessions, including military Post Offices overseas.
 High-Volume BRM under 1.1.2 is a subset of BRM that qualify pieces for a reduced per piece fee.
 QBRM, under 1.1.3, 1.1.4 and 1.6, is a subset of BRM available for specific automation-compatible letter-size pieces that qualify for an automation postage price and a reduced per piece fee.
 Domestic BRM may not be distributed to foreign countries (see the International Mail Manual for International Business Reply Service (IBRS)).
-BRM may not be used for any purpose other than that intended by the permit holder, even when postage is affixed.
-In cases where a BRM card or letter is used improperly as a label, the USPS treats the item as waste.

 No extra services are permitted with BRM, except for BRM parcels bearing an Intelligent Mail package barcode with imbedded USPS Tracking service.